ByAUJay

 4.1 Security vs. Performance Trade-offs

-- Trust assumptions: Optimistic rollups favor speed but require dispute periods.
+- Trust assumptions: Optimistic rollups are all about speed, but they come with the need for some dispute periods.

-- Cryptographic guarantees: ZK-rollups emphasize cryptographic proofs, increasing computational load.
+- Cryptographic guarantees: ZK-rollups focus on cryptographic proofs, which means a heavier computational burden.

-- Operational complexity: Managing decentralized sequencer networks and secure bridges.
+- Operational complexity: There's quite a bit of work involved in managing decentralized sequencer networks and keeping those secure bridges in check.

 4.2 Regulatory and Compliance Factors